dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 Enroll your iOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.

-Before you can access proprietary data from a coporate or personal device, you're required to get your device managed.
+Before you can access proprietary data from a corporate or personal device, you're required to get your device managed.
 After your device becomes managed, your organization will assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.

 To maintain access to work or school information from your device, you must configure your device to match your organization's preferred settings.
-This article describes how Company Portal helps you enroll, configure, and maintain your device to meet these requirements.
+This article describes how to use Company Portal to enroll you device and maintain your organization's setting requirements.

 > [!NOTE]
 > If you tried to access company email in the Mail app, and received a prompt to get your device managed, you're in the right place.
 Follow the instructions below to get access to your email and other company resources on your iOS device.